APNIC-Labs/draft-kskroll-sentinel/README.md

    available here.
 The authors (gratefully) accept pull requests.
 Text in square brackets will be removed before publication. ]

-   [ NOTE: This version uses the labels "kskroll-sentinel-is-ta-<key- tag>", "kskroll-sentinel-not-ta-<key-tag>"; older versions of this document used "_is-ta-<key-tag>", "_not-ta-<key-tag>".
+   [ NOTE: This version uses the labels "root-key-sentinel-is-ta-", and "root-key-sentinel-not-ta-".; older versions of this document used "kskroll-sentinel-is-ta-<key-tag>", "kskroll-sentinel-not-ta-<key- tag>", and before that, "_is-ta-<key-tag>", "_not-ta-<key-tag>".
    Also note that the format of the tag-index is now zero-filled decimal.
 Apolgies to those who have began implmenting.]

 Status of This Memo